SambhavS/Phase/README.md

 Phase is an interpreted and dynamically typed programming language whose syntax takes inspiration from Python and Scheme.
 You can run Phase files with the command `$python3 phase_main.py FILENAME.phs`, where FILENAME.phs is your Phase file.

 You can also use the read-eval-print-loop (REPL) by omitting the filename:
 `$python3 phase_main.py`.

 The example file `example.phs` is a tutorial composed of examples to help you get started with writing short programs.
-Once you've skimmed through the documentation below, make sure to take a look.
+Once you've skimmed through the documentation below, it should be your next resource.
 Run `$python3 phase_main.py example.phs` to get started.

 Phase is a simple language with a small core of keywords and few primitive data types.
 It uses prefix notation, like Lisps, whitespace like Python (4-spaces or tabs).
 It is best learned by reading the documentation, playing with `example.phs` and testing out simple programs by using the REPL or runnning your own scripts.